0 item(s) | View Cart

 Fuel tank:

-• Add diesel/gas stabilizer to the fuel tank - follow instructions on the bottle.
+• Add diesel/gas stabilizer to the fuel tank - follow the instructions on the bottle.

-• Fill fuel tank - use siphon hose.
+• Fill the fuel tank - use a siphon hose or battery-operated pump.

 Batteries: